nccgroup/DetectWindowsCopyOnWriteForAPI/d-criticalsections/README.md

 Critical Section Count Enumerator for Windows
 ======================
-Enumerates how many critical sections as process has.
+Enumerates how many critical sections a process has.
 This will help detect processes which have had an implant injected causing a significant variance in the total number of expected Critical Sections.

 Example of it running